sveltejs/kit/documentation/docs/07-a-options.md

 ### rel=external

 By default, the SvelteKit runtime intercepts clicks on `<a>` elements and bypasses the normal browser navigation for relative (same-origin) URLs that match one of your page routes.
-We sometimes need to tell SvelteKit that certain links need to be be handled by normal browser navigation.
+We sometimes need to tell SvelteKit that certain links need to be handled by normal browser navigation.

 Adding a `rel=external` attribute to a link...